-Most meetings are held at the Everett High School in the library.
-Doors open at 6:15 PM.
+During COVID-19 stay-at-home orders, the neighborhood is hosting virtual meetings.
 The usual meeting day is on the 3rd Wednesday of each month at 6:30 PM, except for July, August and December when there are no meetings.
-Confirm meeting location information by contacting the Office of Neighborhoods at 425 257-8717 or by email.

 The architectural diversity of Bayside adds some spice to Everett’s cityscape.
 Bayside has fine historic homes and mill worker cottages.
 Family-owned businesses thrive alongside large, downtown firms.
 Bayside is home to:

 Bayside has wide, tree-lined streets, a community garden and vistas of Port Gardner Bay and the Olympic mountains.